According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 His self-confidence allowed him to turn rivals into companions, while his self-awareness helped him to identify his own rage and communicate it to those around him in a peaceful and patient way.

 Lincoln resolved conflicts rather than avoiding them and continues to inspire modern-day leaders to be dedicated and loyal to those around them.

 Barack Obama was an admired US President, even by those in countries without friendly relations with The States.

 So what made Obama such a popular and effective leader?

 His emotional intelligence and communication skills allowed him to talk about his vision with conviction and perseverance.
-He was passionate and determined to make change, and worked with a together attitude, rather than individual.
+He was passionate and determined to make a change, and worked with a together attitude, rather than an individual.

 Franklin D. Roosevelt Leadership Traits

 Another renowned US president celebrated for his leadership traits is Franklin Roosevelt.
 His determination and willingness to take action helped him guide the US through the Great Depression and WWII.

 His best leadership traits include presentation skills, curiosity, and self-confidence.